-Robert is a member of the national board of Australian Social Enterprise Advisory Group, co-founder of the Australian Food Sovereignty Alliance, and a member on the Boards of The Open Food Network and the Australian Food Hubs Network.
-He is a contributing author to Fair Food, published by University of Queensland Press.
+Robert is a member of the national board of Australian Social Enterprise Advisory Group, co-founder of the Australian Food Sovereignty Alliance, and a founding director of Open Food Network.
+He’s a contributing author to Fair Food, published by University of Queensland Press.

 Last year he co-founded the Food Connect Shed to run a successful equity crowdfunding campaign.
 Rob is a well known speaker in the Fair Food movement.
 He loves his blended family of four children, and his favourite foods are beer, butter and good bread.